nipphittt17/Cyclistic-Bike-Share-Analysis/Readme.md

 ## Business tasks
 The following are key questions that will guide the future marketing program.
+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 The primary objective of this project is to convert Cyclistic's casual riders into annual members.
 This will be achieved by uncovering valuable insights from data on how casual riders and annual members use Cyclistic bikes differently.
 The project utilized R programming for data exploration and cleaning, SQL for analysis, and Tableau for visualization.
 Below are the links to each component of the project for further exploration.